Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 let product : Result<Product, string> =
   Decode.fromString productDecoder productJson
 ```
-Here, we use the function `Decode.fromString` and giving it two things: the decoder we want to use and the string to decode from (i.e. to deserialize).
-The output of that function is a proper `Result<Product, string>` because the parsing might either succeed and gives you a `Product` back or it can fail and returns you the parsing error.
-The function has type:
+Here, we use the function `Decode.fromString` and give it two things: the decoder we want to use and the string to decode from (i.e. to deserialize).
+The output of that function is a proper `Result<Product, string>` because the parsing might either succeed and give you a `Product` back or it can fail and return the parsing error.
+This function has type:
 ```fsharp
 Decode.fromString : Decoder<'t> -> string -> Result<'t, string>
 ```

-The parsing can fail for many reasons, for example because of invalid JSON formatting, the JSON not being an object literal which is what we are decoding against, the fields being missing or having the wrong the JSON type (i.e. `price` is a string).
+The parsing can fail for many reasons, for example because of invalid JSON formatting, the JSON not being an object literal which is what we are decoding against, the fields being missing or having the wrong the JSON type (e.g. `price` is a string).

 Now that we have a `Decoder<Product>` we can use it as part of another, bigger decoder: `Decoder<StoreInfo>` because that is our object we want to parse:
 ```fsharp